OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/AppSec-SoC-Monitoring-Visualisation.md

  - How to visualise the data collected in actionable/meaningful graphs
  - Best practices in using tools like ELK or Splunk
  - Securing SOCs data and infrastucture
- - Business case for a larger SOC which is sponsored by other business unit (i.e. not just Security)
+ - Business case for a larger SOC which is sponsored by another business unit (i.e. not just Security)
  - How to use Machine Learning and AI to improve data capture and analysis
  - How to use Business Intelligence techniques and Big Data tools to improve analysis and visualisations
  - Using AppSensor to feed data into SOC and to respond to analysis results